 Our mission at DialSource is to help you have better conversations with your customers.
 Often that means making it easier for your employees to manage their work.
-Today’s new feature helps with a common problem: how to “pause” a contact, so you don’t call them until it’s time to get back to them.
+Today’s new feature, Callback Tasks, help with a common problem: how to “pause” a contact, so you don’t call them until it’s time to get back to them.

 Imagine you call your customer Angie Jones and her voicemail message tells you she’s out of the office for the next three weeks.
 You disposition the call as “Left voicemail” and your campaign’s recycle counter starts.
 You create a task to remind you to call her back in three weeks.
 Five days later, Angie shows back up in a campaign, and someone else calls her.
 When Angie gets back to the office, you have annoyed her with a half-dozen voicemail messages from different people in your company.